 Little is known about the early postal service in Burnham.
 If you have any additional information please let us know in comments below.

-Another reference suggests this may have been in Victoria St but it is not clear exactly where.
+Another passing reference, by the Bridgwater Mercury of 1858, to Jane Tully’s shop being next door to the Post Office, suggests it may have been in Victoria St but it is not clear exactly where.

 We know that by the late 1890’s there was an office at 25 College St run by Mr J. Pople: